tzachshabtay/MonoAGS/Docs/articles/ags-cheat-sheet.md

 | Position | Position | `if (channel.Position == 1500)` | `if (channel.Position == 1.5)` | Milliseconds in AGS, seconds in MonoAGS
 | Volume | Volume | `channel.Volume = 100;` | `sound.Volume = 1f;` | 0 - 100 in AGS, 0 - 1 in MonoAGS.
 In AGS the value is int (meaning you can only have 200 values) where in MonoAGS the value is float (when you can have a range as big as the hardware understands).

-Missing in AGS but exists in MonoAGS: Pitch, Asynchronous completion API, Pause/Resume, Rewind, IsPaused, IsLooping, IsValid.
+Missing in AGS but exists in MonoAGS: Asynchronous completion API, Pause/Resume, Rewind, IsPaused, IsLooping, IsValid.

 ## AudioClip